 Adult Choking Relief Techniques for Emergency Response

-Choking is a potentially life-threatening situation that can occur when an object becomes lodged in the throat, blocking the airway and making it difficult for the person to breathe.
+Choking is a potentially life-threatening situation that occurs when an object becomes lodged in the throat, blocking the airway and making it difficult for the person to breathe.
 Swift and effective action is crucial to preventing severe injury or death.
 This comprehensive guide outlines the steps to take when responding to choking incidents involving adults.

 What to do if someone is choking?